bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Cumulative Elevation Gain: 935 m (3068 ft)

-The South Ridge of Mount Hector is good a summer hike as it is a winter snowshoe trip.
+The South Ridge of Mount Hector is as good a summer hike as it is a winter snowshoe trip.
 Bushwhacking was easier than I expected, with minimal deadfall and abundant passages through the forest.
 The mountain scenery was just as fine, although there was much less snow and more gray rock showing.

 The only difficulty was finding a place to park.
 Much of the roadside was bushy or angled, but we found a small, flat spot on the west shoulder of Highway 93, large enough to park a couple of feet from the white line, well away from passing vehicles.
 Zora, Suzy and I crossed the highway and started up the forested slope.
 We hiked straight up, as much as the trees and bushes allowed.